Sandesh102/Easy-buy/README.md

-Step 1: Clone the Repository(Only few members may have access to the repo so we cannot clone from every github account)
+Ecommerce App Setup Guide
+Clone the Repository

-# Clone the repository to your local machine
-git clone https://github.com/XDezoTech/ecommerce-app.git
+To get started, clone the repository to your local machine: git clone https://github.com/XDezoTech/ecommerce-app.git cd ecommerce-app
-cd ecommerce-app

-Step 2: Install Python Dependencies
+Install Python Dependencies
+[asgiref==3.8.1
+colorama==0.4.6
+Django==5.1.4
+mysqlclient==2.2.6
+pillow==11.0.0
+qrcode==8.0
+sqlparse==0.5.3
+tzdata==2024.2
+]
+If you encounter an issue with pip not being found, ensure that Python is added to your system PATH.

-      Create and activate a virtual environment:
+Create and Activate a Virtual Environment

-      Linux/macOS:
+For Linux/macOS:
 python3 -m venv venv
 source venv/bin/activate

-      Windows:
+For Windows:
 python -m venv venv
 venv\Scripts\activate

-      Install the required Python packages:

-      pip install -r requirements.txt

-      Note: If pip is not found, ensure Python is added to your system PATH.

-      Install additional dependencies if needed:

-      Linux/macOS:

-      sudo apt-get install python3-dev libmysqlclient-dev
-      pip install mysqlclient

-      Windows:

-      pip install mysqlclient

-      Ensure Pillow is installed:
-      Pillow is listed in requirements.txt and is installed with other dependencies.
-If it’s missing, install manually:

-      pip install pillow

-Step 3: Configure the Database

-     Install the required Python packages:

-     pip install -r requirements.txt

-     Note: If pip is not found, ensure Python is added to your system PATH.

-     Here are the key dependencies included in requirements.txt:

-     Django: Web framework

-     mysqlclient: MySQL database connector

-     Pillow: For handling media files
+MySQL Configuration (Default)

+To use MySQL, update the DATABASES settings in settings.py with your credentials:

+python
+Copy code
+DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.mysql',
+        'NAME': 'your_database_name',  # Replace with your MySQL database name 'USER': 'your_mysql_user',  # Replace with your MySQL username 'PASSWORD': 'your_mysql_password',  # Replace with your MySQL password 'HOST': 'localhost',  # Keep as localhost or replace with your MySQL host if remote 'PORT': '3306',  # Default MySQL port
+    }
+}
+SQLite Configuration (If using SQLite)

+If you want to switch to SQLite, update DATABASES in settings.py like this:

+python
+Copy code
+DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.sqlite3',
+        'NAME': BASE_DIR / 'db.sqlite3',
+    }
+}
-Step 4: Set Up the Application
+Set Up the Application

+TO import data ,run following command python manage.py loaddata data.json

-    Apply database migrations:
+Apply Database Migrations

+Run the following command to apply migrations and set up the database:

 python manage.py migrate
+Create a Superuser

-    Create a superuser to access the admin panel:
+To access the Django admin panel, create a superuser by running:

 python manage.py createsuperuser
+Follow the prompts to set up the superuser credentials.

-Step 5: Run the Development Server
+Run the Development Server

-    Start the server using the following command:
+Start the Django development server:

 python manage.py runserver

-    Access the application at http://127.0.0.1:8000.
+You can now access the application at http://127.0.0.1:8000.